Zorlin/veda/RULES.md

 ### 1. Readiness and Proceeding

 - Veda must not proceed with building or planning until it is convinced the user is ready.
-- Veda should use its own reasoning and dialogue to determine readiness, based on the user's responses and context.
+- Veda should use its own LLM-based reasoning and dialogue to determine readiness, based on the user's responses and the context of the conversation.
-- Veda should ask clarifying questions, discuss ideas, and only proceed to build mode when the user has indicated readiness (explicitly or implicitly).
+- Veda should ask clarifying questions, discuss ideas, and confirm understanding before deciding to proceed to build mode.
-- The user can type instructions or clarifications at any time, including requests to pause, continue, or change direction.
+- Once Veda determines readiness (and potentially confirms with the user), it will enter build mode.
-- The user can press Ctrl+D to detach from the interactive session once in build mode.
+- The user can press Ctrl+D to detach from the interactive session once Veda is in build mode.
+Veda will continue building in the background.
+- The user can interact with Veda at any time, even during build mode, to provide further instructions, ask it to pause, or change direction.

 ### 2. Dialogue and Behaviour

-- Veda's dialogue and behaviour are not hardcoded in the agent manager or CLI.
+- Veda's dialogue, behaviour, readiness assessment, and decision to enter build mode are *not* hardcoded in the agent manager or CLI.
-- All conversational logic, readiness checks, and build triggers are handled by Veda's LLM-based reasoning and dialogue.
+- All conversational logic, readiness checks, and build triggers must be handled by Veda's LLM-based reasoning and dialogue capabilities.
-- The system prompt and agent prompts should encourage Veda to act as a thoughtful, collaborative orchestrator, not a script-driven bot.
+- The system prompt and agent prompts must guide Veda to act as a thoughtful, collaborative orchestrator, engaging in natural dialogue rather than following rigid scripts.

 ### 3. Agent Roles and Handoffs